dagger/dagger/docs/current/guides/620301-azure-pipelines-container-instances.md

 <Tabs groupId="language">
 <TabItem value="Go">

-1. Create a new sub-directory named `ci`.
-Within the `ci` directory, install the Dagger SDK and the Azure SDK client libraries:
+1. In the application directory, install the Dagger SDK and the Azure SDK client libraries:

   ```shell
   go mod init main